opensas/play-example/README.md

 Working with modules
 ----------------------------

-Dont't forget to issue
+You dont' have to do anything special, just add your modules to conf/dependencies.yml.
+Openshift will run

-    play deps --forceCopy
+    play deps --forProd --clearcache

-Before add your changes to the index
+before starting you application, to make sure that your dependencias are all upto date.

 Trouble shooting
 ----------------------------